somacruzer/handcrafted-persona-engine-Soma/README.md

 ## ▶️ Usage

-1. Ensure all **Prerequisites** are met (especially downloaded models, installed `.NET` and `espeak-ng`).
+1. Ensure all **Prerequisites** are met (downloaded Whisper models, installed `.NET` and `espeak-ng`, Spout receiver ready).
-2. Make sure `appsettings.json` is configured correctly with your LLM details, Live2D `ModelName`, and that resource files are placed correctly (see "Getting Started").
+2. Make sure `appsettings.json` is configured correctly with your LLM details and that resource files (Whisper models, Avatar) are placed correctly (see "Getting Started").
+Edit `Resources/Prompts/personality.txt` as needed.
 3. Run the application using the appropriate method (`PersonaEngine.exe` for pre-built release, `dotnet PersonaEngine.App.dll` for source build).
-4. The main window should appear displaying the Live2D avatar.
+4. The main **Configuration and Control UI** window will appear.
+The engine starts processing in the background (check the console window for logs). **The avatar is NOT displayed in this window.**
+5.  **Set up your Spout receiver application** (e.g., OBS Studio with the Spout2 Capture source pointing to the Persona Engine sender) to view the Live2D avatar output.
-5. Speak into your configured microphone.
+6. Speak into your configured microphone.
 The engine should:
     *   Detect when you start and stop speaking (VAD).
     *   Transcribe your speech to text (Whisper).
-    *   Send the text (and personality context) to the LLM.
+    *   Send the text (and personality context from `personality.txt`) to the LLM.
     *   Receive a response from the LLM.
     *   Convert the response text to speech (TTS, potentially using RVC if configured).
     *   Play the spoken audio.
-    *   Display subtitles.
+    *   Display subtitles (on the Spout output).
-    *   Animate the avatar (basic mouth movement planned).
+    *   Animate the avatar (basic mouth movement planned, visible via Spout).
-6.  **Streaming:** If Spout outputs are configured in `appsettings.json` (e.g., `SpoutConfigs` has an entry), add a "Spout2 Capture" source in OBS Studio (you might need the Spout plugin for OBS) and select the sender name you configured (e.g., "PersonaEngineOutput").
+7. Use the UI elements to monitor status or adjust settings on the fly if needed.

 ## 💡 Potential Use Cases